modelearth/io/charts/charts.md

 pre-React and with React, ignored:
 	`gyp` failed with exit code: 1
 -->
 Then build the widget libraries.
-(Note that if you are using the "io" repo you'll already have a pre-built "build" folder.)
+If you are using the "io" repo you'll already have a pre-built "build" folder.

+<span style="background:red; padding:3px; color:#fff">NOTE:</span> We recommend avoiding running the following build command.
+The code in the useeio-widgets repo currently causes a runaway processor in the browser when used with the "localsite" repo.
+To avoid, the "localsite/build" folder contains the recent code from [Recent build 2](https://thetisiboth.github.io/useeio-widget-builds/)).

 ```
 npm run build